WLHS-APCSA/2025-ZooLights/README.md

 2. **Input validation** - Ensure dates are valid and inputs are reasonable
 3. **Multiple tickets** - Allow the user to generate multiple tickets in one run
 4. **Group pricing** - For walkthrough parties, calculate individual prices and a total
+5. **Save to file** - Write ticket information to a text file for record-keeping (see File I/O Extension below)

 ## Simplified Flow (Compared to Original)